Enclave (video game): Reception

 According to GameRankings, the game received the average score of 75.04% for the PC and 70.78% for the Xbox version.
 According to Metacritic, the PC version received 71% and the Xbox version received 66%.

-In October 2013, Enclave was re-released on Steam and as of January 2017 has sold approximately 1.5 million copies through the Steam marketplace.

 Cancelled sequel

 In March 2003, Starbreeze announced that Enclave II was in development for Xbox, PlayStation 2, GameCube, and Microsoft Windows.
 It was supposed to feature a new fighting system and full motion capture, with single-player and both cooperative and competitive multiplayer modes planned.
 The player character was Erlendur, a young Ancestor sorcerer apprentice, and his quest was to reach Enclave before the evil sorceress Callia does.
 However, the features were axed and the game was canceled when Starbreeze got into legal troubles with Swing!
 Entertainment.
 The game was reworked into Knights of the Temple a few months after the announcement.